-I've been recently doing a bit of devops work at SeatGeek, and it strikes me that much of the monitoring/alerting code there sucks for one or more of the following reasons:
+I've been recently doing a bit of systems administration at SeatGeek, and it strikes me that much of the monitoring/alerting code there sucks for one or more of the following reasons:

 - Ridiculous setup